Signage-Aware Exploration in Open World using Venue Maps: Methodology

 \textbf{2D-to-3D Fusion:} To mitigate the noisy text recognition from single-view 2D images, we propose adopting a 2D-to-3D instance fusion strategy \cite{lu2023ovir} to enhance recognition robustness using multiple observations.
-During exploration, the signage map serves as a 3D text bank $\mathcal{B}$ that maintains the merged 3D text instances $R^{3D}_j$.
-At each frame $o_t$, we first project the detected 2D text regions $\{r_i^{2D},..,r_k^{2D}\}$ to 3D regions $\{r_i^{3D},..,r_k^{3D}\}$ using depth $d_t$, pose $P_t$ and camera intrinsics $C$.
-Subsequently, for each new 3D text region $r_i^{3D}$ and each existing 3D text instance $R^{3D}_j$ in the bank, if their cosine similarity $s(f^{2D}_i, f^{3D}_j)$ exceeds a predefined threshold $\gamma_s$ and the 3D distance between their centroid points $d(r_i^{3D},R_j^{3D})$ is lower than a threshold $\gamma_d$, then we fuse two instances by aggregating centroid points and averaging over the features:
+During exploration, the signage map serves as a 3D text bank $\mathcal{B}$, which maintains the merged 3D text instances $R^{3D}_j$ and corresponding features $e_j^{3D}$.
+At each frame $o_t$, we first extract the 2D text features $e_i^{2D}$ for each detected 2D text regions $\{r_i^{2D},..,r_k^{2D}\}$, then project them to 3D regions $\{r_i^{3D},..,r_k^{3D}\}$ using depth $D_t$, pose $p_t$ and camera intrinsics $C$.
+Afterwards, for each new 3D text region $r_i^{3D}$ and each existing 3D text instance $R^{3D}_j$ in the bank, if their cosine similarity $cos(e^{2D}_i, e^{3D}_j)$ exceeds a predefined threshold $\gamma_s$ and the 3D distance between their centroid points $d(r_i^{3D}, R_j^{3D})$ is lower than a threshold $\gamma_d$, then we fuse two instances by aggregating centroid points and averaging over the features:

 We also periodically merge and filter redundant 3D instances in the bank following the above conditions.